Winter Walking Essentials For Terrier Owners

 So, being a terrier owner we know that practical, hard-wearing, long-lasting, good quality clothes are what is required when we are walking them, because one minute you may be walking with your terrier nicely trotting along beside you and the next they have shot off into the distance chasing something, usually, a squirrel or a smell, not to be seen for the next 10 minutes.
 Or, you go chasing after them, through puddles, mud, deep into the undergrowth so you don’t lose them!

-I really struggle with the cold, over the past six years, I’ve tried out lots of different coats, hats, boots etc to keep myself warm and dry.
+I really struggle with the cold, over the past six years, I’ve tried out lots of winter walking products, like different coats, hats, boots etc to keep myself warm and dry.
 So here are my winter walking essentials for terrier owners, they may not be stylish or on-trend but, they will get you through those chilly, wet, windy, muddy winter walks with your terrier.

 My Winter Walking Essentials